Magnesium Contrast Water Therapy

 Is contrast water therapy the same as aqua therapy?Contrast water therapy refers to the action of alternating between hot and cold pools and is known to improve blood circulation throughout your body.
 Whereas, Aqua therapy is a type of physical therapy that takes place in a pool under the supervision of a trained healthcare professional.

-What temperature are the pools?The temperature of our hot pools are set at a comforting 39 degrees celsius.
-Our cold pools are a cool 9 degrees celsius.
+What temperature are the pools?The temperature of our hot pools are set at 39 degrees celsius.
+Our cold pools are a cool 8 degrees celsius.

 What is a magnesium pool?Our contrast water therapy magnesium pools differ from a regular swimming pool.
 They are designed specifically to treat a variety of conditions and elevate your recovery and wellbeing.
 The concept of hot and cold contrast therapy involves alternating between the hot and cold magnesium pools.
 It’s this contrast of temperature that causes your blood vessels to constrict and expand which increases blood circulation and reduces inflammation.
 The rapid blood flow carries extra oxygen and nutrients to your muscles to assist with repair, decrease pain and also increase your metabolism.
 Additionally, magnesium in the water is absorbed through your skin which helps to regulate optimal magnesium stores in your body – this further aids in muscle recovery; reducing soreness and inflammation.